Common pine sawfly: Forestry pest

 Diprion pini is rated as among the most serious pests of pine, especially Scots pines (Pinus sylvestris), in Belarus, Russia, and Ukraine.
 Outbreaks are eruptive, rising rapidly to large infestations after long latent periods; this makes monitoring difficult.
 Outbreaks in Russia tend to happen after a hot dry summer, at intervals of roughly 3–6 years.
 Defoliation can reduce timber growth by as much as 94%; heavy defoliation during an outbreak has killed 30% of Scots pines in a stand in Finland.
 The complex population dynamics of the pest make prediction difficult, but climate variables (precipitation, temperature, and current and last year's evapotranspiration) offer a guide to likely attack sites.

 Scots pines are not generally killed by a single defoliation, but weakened trees may suffer increased attack by bark beetles, buprestid beetles, and pine weevils, which can kill trees, as can repeated defoliation.
 Scots pines are primed to defend themselves against D. pini eggs by the insects' sex pheromones.
 The tree's defences include raised levels of hydrogen peroxide in pine needles.

 Climate change appears to be allowing the pest to damage forests increasingly far north, such as in Scandinavia.
 Since it feeds until late in the autumn, affected trees are weakened and often die in the subsequent winter.

 The presence of D. pini can be monitored with pheromone traps.

 Serious infestations are treated by aerial spraying with insecticides such as diflubenzuron or pyrethroids.
 Biological control with the wasp Dahlbominus fuscipennis, a parasitoid of sawfly pupae, has been used effectively.
 The planting of mixtures of species of tree has been proposed to reduce pest damage.

 The entomopathogenic fungus Beauveria pseudobassiana has been proposed as a biological control agent.

+Genomics

+A near chromosome-level genome assembly of the species was published in 2026.
+The assembly spans approximately 268 Mb organized into mostly chromosome-sized sequences.
+The assembly has a BUSCO completeness score of 97.2%.
+Gene prediction identified 26,335 protein-coding genes, of which 12,769 were functionally annotated.
+2,472 proteins were unique to D. pini, some potentially associated with the processing of plant secondary metabolites.